dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 ## The payment workflow

-The workflow initiates a payment session with a third party service and manages the shop's inventory.
-Specifically, it:
-- Wraps interactions with the payment service in a [communicator](../tutorials/communicator-tutorial), so customers cannot be charged twice for the same order.
-- Undo inventory modifications on failure.
-- Always fulfill orders if payments succeed.

-Once a payment session is initiated, the workflow shares the payment session ID with the handler.
-The handler will direct the user to a payment endpoint and the workflow be waiting to hear from the payment service.
+The payment workflow reserves inventory for an order, attempts to process its payment, and fufills it if the payment is successful.
+As we'll show, it's _reliable_: it always fulfills orders if payments succeed, never chages customers twice for the same order, and always undoes inventory modifications on failure.

 :::info
 Check out our [e-commerce demo app](https://github.com/dbos-inc/dbos-demo-apps/tree/main/e-commerce) for a more elaborate example.